serpent213/devenv_new/README.md

 # Create a Phoenix project with devenv
 mix devenv.new phx.new my_app --devenv postgres,redis

 # Create an Igniter project with devenv
 mix devenv.new igniter.new my_project --devenv elixir=1.17,postgres --install ash,ash_postgres

 # Create a basic Elixir project with devenv
 mix devenv.new new my_lib --devenv elixir=1.17,minio --sup

+# To run Mix in a temporary Elixir Nix environment
+nix-shell -p elixir --run 'mix devenv.new igniter.new demo_app
+  --devenv postgres,bun
+  --install ash,ash_postgres,ash_authentication_phoenix,ash_graphql
+  --auth-strategy magic_link
+  --with phx.new
+'
 ```

 ## Devenv Features